 ORGANIC VS. NON-ORGANIC ESSENTIAL OILS: A DETAILED BREAKDOWN

-- The term 'organic' refers to an overarching system encompassing farming and/or foraging practices that have the intent of preserving soil quality, minimizing the use of synthetic or toxic chemicals, and contributing towards long-term sustainability.
+- The term 'organic' refers to an overarching system encompassing farming and/or foraging practices that have the intent of preserving soil quality, minimizing the use of synthetic practices, contributing towards long-term sustainability.

 - An organic essential oil is one that has been produced from plants or herbs that have been grown or processed using these organic principles.